 Sea Anglers and Seals

 In 2018 anglers were accused of shooting seals dead, as the seals were allegedly interfering with their fishing, although there was no evidence to support the allegation that anglers were responsible.
+In 2020 national news outlets reported that an angler threw and empty beer bottle at a seal when it interfered with his fishing.
+Such incidents create a terrible impression of anglers.

 What is the Answer?